7 Best Serger for Heavy Fabrics in 2024

 - Seam Smoothing Capability: With differential feed

-- Weight: 4 pounds
+- Weight: 4 pounds (1.8 kg)

 - Threads: 2-3-4 threads capable

-- Maximum Speed: Up to 1500 stitches in a minute
+- Maximum Speed: 1500 stitches per minute

 Pros